 Should You Be Using an Obsidian Face Roller?

-Face rolling, which has anti-inflammatory benefits, has become a popular ritual for skin-care lovers everywhere.
-While most rollers feature rose quartz or jade, there’s a new roller stone that should be on your radar.
-Obsidian, which is a black crystal, not only looks chic in your skin-care fridge, but it also helps reduce fluid retention and puffiness.
-Here, esthetician and skin-care expert Jordana Mattioli from Complete Skin MD breaks down what this stone does and how to incorporate it into your skin-care routine.
+Face rolling, which has anti-inflammatory benefits, has become a popular ritual for skincare lovers.
+While most facial rollers feature rose quartz or jade, there’s another roller stone that should be on your radar.
+Obsidian, which is a black crystal, not only looks chic in your skincare fridge but also helps reduce fluid retention and puffiness.
+Here, Jordana Mattioli, LE, esthetician and Skincare.com consultant, breaks down what this stone does and how to incorporate it into your skincare routine.

 What’s the Difference Between Black Obsidian and Jade Rollers?